FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 FAQ

-Average CAC for SaaS ranges from €50–€200 for self-serve PLG products to €10,000–€50,000+ for enterprise deals, according to OpenView and Bessemer benchmarks (2024).
-The most relevant range for bootstrapped SMB SaaS is €200–€600.
-Your specific CAC depends on your ACV, acquisition channel mix, and sales motion — the benchmarks are useful as a sanity check, not a target.
+The average CAC for SaaS ranges from €50–€200 for self-serve PLG products to €10,000–€50,000+ for enterprise deals, according to OpenView and Bessemer benchmarks (2024).
+The most relevant average CAC range for bootstrapped SMB SaaS is €200–€600.
+Your specific average CAC depends on your ACV, acquisition channel mix, and sales motion, the benchmarks are useful as a sanity check, not a target.

-The CAC formula is total sales and marketing spend in a period divided by the number of new customers acquired in that same period.
+The average CAC formula is total sales and marketing spend in a period divided by the number of new customers acquired in that same period.
 Include ad spend, tool subscriptions, contractor fees, and your own time at an hourly rate.
-Exclude product development costs and customer success expenses.
+Exclude product development costs and customer success expenses to keep the average CAC honest.

-How do I calculate CAC as a solo founder?
+How do I calculate average CAC as a solo founder?

-As a solo founder, your biggest CAC input is your own time.
+As a solo founder, the biggest input to your average CAC is your own time.
 Track the hours you spend on marketing and sales each month and multiply by a reasonable hourly rate (what you’d pay someone else to do the work).
 Add your ad spend, tool subscriptions, and any freelancer costs.
 Divide by new paying customers acquired that month.
-Most solo founders discover their real CAC is 40–60% higher than they thought once they include their time honestly.
+Most solo founders discover their real average CAC is 40–60% higher than they thought once they include their time honestly.

-No. A very low CAC can mean you’re underinvesting in growth.
-If your CAC is €30 but you’re only acquiring 5 customers per month, spending more to acquire 20 customers at €150 each would be a better outcome — assuming your LTV supports it.
-The right metric to optimize is not CAC alone but the LTV:CAC ratio and the CAC payback period.
+No. A very low average CAC can mean you’re underinvesting in growth.
+If your average CAC is €30 but you’re only acquiring 5 customers per month, spending more to acquire 20 customers at €150 each would be a better outcome, assuming your LTV supports it.
+The right metric to optimize is not average CAC alone but the LTV:CAC ratio and the CAC payback period.
 A 5:1 LTV:CAC with 8-month payback is healthier than a 10:1 ratio with 2 customers per quarter.

 Free Tool